 Zero Tolerance Policy

-At Zoto, following national guidelines, we have a strict Zero Tolerance Policy regarding the treatment of our healthcare staff.
+At Zoto, following national guidelines, we have a strict Zero Tolerance Policy regarding the treatment of our healthcare staff and patients.

 We operate on the principle of mutual respect.
 Our staff are trained to assist you professionally and compassionately, addressing a wide range of situations with care and understanding.